PDillis/pdillis.github.io/_posts/2019-07-14-UnsupervisingArt.markdown

         i+=1
 ```

-These are the final results:
+We will then end up with 7 different folders, each containing all the different These are the final results:

 {% include slider.html selector="slider2" %}